civol/HDLRuby/README.md

 A channel is used similarly to a pipe: it has an input where data can be written and an output where data can be read.
 The ordering of the data and the synchronization depend on the internals of the channel, e.g., a channel can be FIFO or LIFO.
 The interaction with the channel is done using the following methods:

- * `writer_ports`: generate ports in the system for writing to the channel.
-This method is used without any argument.
+ * `output <name>`: generate ports in the system for writing to the channel and associate them to `name`
- * `reader_ports`: generate ports in the system for reading from the channel.
-This method is used without any argument.
+ * `input <name>`: generate ports in the system for reading from the channel amd associate them to `name`

+When the channel ports are declared, they can be accessed using the following methods depending on whether they are writing or reading ports:

  * `write(<value>) <block>`: write `value` to the channel and execute `block` when `write` completes.
 Both `value` and `block` may be omitted depending on the kind of channel.
  * `read(<target>) <block>`: read the channel, assign the result to signal `target` and execute `block` when the read completes.
 Both `target` and `block` may be omitted depending on the kind of channel.